What is understanding from the "learning brain" point of view?

 The previous page discussed how information is processed in Working Memory and stored in Long-Term Memory.
 A Four-levels model of memory representations was suggested: Know, Understand, Use and Master.
-Here we dive into the relations between the first two, the next page discusses retrieval practice that is generally more relevant to the later stages.
+Here we dive into the relations between the first two, you can read further about effective retrieval practice and spaced retrieval practice that are crucial for the later stages.

 To briefly summarize, when a learner just knows a concept, it is represented in the mind and may be recognized shortly after learning, but not much more.
 When it is explained in terms of already familiar concepts and their relationships, the concept is potentially understood.
 It is argued and demonstrated that any incoming information should be processed meaningfully in Working Memory, in order to become knowledge that is stored in Long-Term Memory.

 In this page we try to dive deeper into the 'deep processing' or 'making meaning' that hopefully lead to the elusive state of 'understanding'.
 We all have an intuitive sense regarding the theoretical and practical implications of 'understanding' - here we use the mechanistic point of view of the learning brain in order to explore the components and the processes that underlie 'understanding', and hopefully gain some tools to better help learners when they don't understand.

 How memories are created and represented?

 The framework of the discussion assumes, on the basis of current scientific understanding(1), that groups of synchronously active neurons in the brain underlie (among other processes) memory and behavior.
 Behavior and interaction in the environment, in turn, reshapes these neuronal representations, which potentially influence future memory and behavior.

 When we experience something new, information enters the brain through processes of sensation and perception giving rise to certain patterns of neuronal activity.
 At the same time, already existing patterns are activated as one attempts to decipher the new experience in terms of the things that are already stored in the brain.